khaosluis/The-Energynator/README.md

 A simple arithmetic sum can be made manually to check that the prices are equal to the variable _importe_

 ### MODEL LIMITATIONS

-This model doesn't updates the price raise of the products due to market inflation, it has to be updated from the table itself.
+-This model doesn't updates the price raise of the products due to market inflation, it has to be updated from the table itself.

-Also is best to use when shopping online in the same Carrefour catalog, which this table is curently based, to avoid online versus physical marked retail price fluctuation.
+-Also is best to use when shopping online in the same Carrefour catalog, which this table is curently based, to avoid online versus physical marked retail price fluctuation.